 She tried.
 I'm sure she tried, but it was painful to she her trying to stretch out her one-minute warm-up routine to 10 minutes (minus shower).
 So they don't even do massages here ?
 I was incredulous.
 Was I really so stupid to expect a massage at a massage parlour ?
 I had to ask.

 "So, err, do you get many people coming here for a massage."

 "You're my second."

 "Like, in a row ?
 Or total today ?"

 I was surprised.
 Really.
 Naive is one thing, but it seems that at best I'm the second most naive person in Chapel Hill in the history of this woman's career, and I don't think that was particularly short.
 So what's the story ?
 Is it part of American high-school education to learn the difference between therapist and parlor ?
 Do other people wimp out when they get to the landing and realise that something is up ?
 Or am I really the second most naive person in the world.

 You choose.
 Don't tell me the answer.

-Oh, and here's a picture of the place that I took on a later visit a few years later :
+Oh, and here's a picture of the place that I took on a visit to town a few years later :